Clinical trial approval process in Vietnam Credevo

 • An EC registered as a Council of Ethics in Biomedical Research at the Grass-Root Level (CEBRGL) with the MOH’s ASTT provides institutional-level EC approval.

-• The MOH’s Ethical Evaluation Committee in Biomedical Research (EECBR) conducts national-level EC approval.
+• The MOH’s National Ethics Committee in Biomedical Research (NECBR) conducts national-level EC approval.

-• The EECBR’s activities conduct plenary meetings, subcommittee meetings, and periodic and ad-hoc investigations.
+• The NECBR’s activities conduct plenary meetings, subcommittee meetings, and periodic and ad-hoc investigations.

-• CEBRGLs and the EECBR and are responsible for ensuring independent, timely, and competent reviews of all ethical aspects of the clinical trial protocol.
+• CEBRGLs and the NECBR are responsible for ensuring independent, timely, and competent reviews of all ethical aspects of the clinical trial protocol.

 Regulatory approval process